Dino-code94/Project-2-Quiz/README.md

 ### Content

   - All of the content was my personal knowledge about Green day , with little online research, google, youtube, and Green day pages.

+## Deployment

+- The site was deployed to GitHub pages as follows:

+ - In the GitHub repository, navigate to the Settings tab
+ - Open the "Pages" page in the sidebar
+ - From the source section drop-down menu, select the Main Branch
+ - Once the Main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here: https://dino-code94.github.io/Project-2-Quiz/